-In 2012 the College and Imperial College Union agreed 'Our Principles' a series of commitments made between students and the College.
-The Principles are reviewed annually by the Quality Assurance and Enhancement Committee and changes recommended for Senate approval.
+In 2012 the College and Imperial College Union agreed 'Our Principles'.
+This series of commitments was developed by academic and support staff in partnership with undergraduate and postgraduate students and Imperial college Union.

 Imperial will provide through its staff:

 - A world class education embedded in a research environment - Advice, guidance and support - The opportunity for students to contribute to the evaluation and development of programmes and services